-- The biological parents must agree to the adoption, unless they abandoned their child or the court withdrew their parental rights.
+- The biological parents must agree to the adoption, unless they abandoned their child or a court withdrew their parental rights.

-- Usually, if the child is 10 years old or older, he must agree to the adoption.
+- Usually, a child 10 years or older must agree to the adoption.

 Are there special rules if I want to adopt my partner’s child?